symmetricalbyte/twrp_xiaomi_fog-1/README.md

 Device configuration for Xiaomi Redmi 10C
 =========================================

-The Xiaomi Redmi 10C (codenamed _"fog"_) is a budget smartphone from Xiaomi.
+The Xiaomi Redmi 10C (codenamed _"fog"_) is a entry-level smartphone from Xiaomi.

 Announced & released in March 2022.